 Instructions

-- While the couscous cooks, prepare salsa by combining olives, pistachios, parsley, garlic, fennel seeds, chili flakes, olive oil, lemon juice, and salt; mix well.
+- While the couscous cooks, prepare salsa by combining olives, pistachios, parsley, garlic, chili flakes, olive oil, lemon juice, and salt; mix well.

 - Once the couscous is cooked, remove lid and nestle salmon fillets back into pan.
 Continue cooking, uncovered, 2 more minutes to warm salmon.
 Spoon olive-pistachio salsa over salmon, and serve immediately.